-Lucca is one of the charming cities in Tuscany.
-Located on a plain at the foot of Apuan Alp, the city is very easy to reach either by cars or by trains from Pisa and Florence.
+Lucca, located on a plain at the foot of Apuan Alp, is one of the charming cities in Tuscany.
 It doesn’t attract so many tourists like the other cities, for example, Florence.
 But it has many interesting facts that the other cities don’t have.
-The music festival, churches, streets on the city wall, local food events are the major attractions as well.
+Things such as the music festival, churches, streets on the city wall, local food events are the major attractions.
 Besides, it is also the birthplace of the famous Italian opera composer Giacomo Puccini.

-Therefore, we spent a whole day in Lucca during the visit of the Tuscany region.
-We wandered through the streets and square, cycled on the city wall, listened tour guide talking about Giacomo Puccini.
-There is a lot to see, to do and to learn in Lucca.
+Therefore, we spent a few hours in Lucca during the visit to the Tuscany region.
+We wandered through the streets and squares, cycled on the city wall, listened tour guide talking about Giacomo Puccini.
+There is a lot to see, to do, and to learn in Lucca.

-It is very easy to gain orientation in Lucca.
+It is pretty easy to gain orientation in Lucca.
 There are two types of traditional street layouts.
-The narrow streets run from north to south, and the wider streets run from west to east.
-So it is not so easy to get lost.
-All streets are in good status.
-In general, it is easy to walk around even for people with limited mobility.
+The narrow streets run from north to south, and the wide streets run from west to east.
+It is not so easy to get lost in the old town.
+All the roads are in good status.
+In general, it is easy to walk around, even for people with limited mobility.

 Buildings around the square are restaurants and some small shops.
 Other public squares are such as Piazzale Verdi, Piazza Napoleone, and Piazza San Michele.
 During lunchtime, nearly all the restaurants were full.
 But most of them were locals.

 During medieval times, more than 130 towers dominated the Lucca’s skyline.
-Most were parts of the private homes of rich merchant families, built for protection, and as symbols of their power and wealth.
+Most columns were parts of the private homes of prosperous merchant families.
+The purposes of building towers were not only for protection but also as symbols of their power and wealth.
 Today, only a few still exist, for example, the Clock Tower.
-By the way, the Clock Tower is the tallest tower in Lucca.
+By the way, the Clock Tower is the tallest in Lucca.

 The Guinigi Tower is a typical example of local Romanesque-Gothic architecture.
-Its unique feature is the garden on the rooftop of the tower.
-The garden consists of three flowerbeds and the ancient oak trees symbolizing rebirth and renewal.
-On top of the tower, the view of the city and the surrounding mountains from the garden is wonderful.
+The unique feature of the Guinigi Tower is the garden on the rooftop of the tower.
+The rooftop garden consists of three flowerbeds and ancient oak trees, symbolizing rebirth and renewal.

-The medieval walls circle the city completely.
-On top of the walls, it is very wide and becomes a pedestrian promenade.
+The medieval walls circle the city entirely.
+The road on top of the walls is quite broad and becomes a pedestrian promenade.
 Since it’s also completely flat, it is suitable for all aged people to walk around.
 There are many benches, small parks and even a cafe on the walls.
-Part of the walls lined up with tall trees.
+Part of the walls lines up with tall trees.

-The house of the opera composer Giacomo Puccini is in the historical centre, Corte S. Lorenzo, 9.
+We found the former home of the opera composer Giacomo Puccini in the historical centre (Corte S. Lorenzo, 9).
 It is the birthplace place of the composer.
-Today, the place is a museum where visitors can explore the traces left behind by the great composer who created extraordinary operas known throughout the world.
+Today, the house is a museum where visitors can explore the traces left behind by the great composer who created extraordinary operas known throughout the world.

 A Puccini opera festival takes place between July and August each year.
 You can get related information at the tourist office next to the parking places outside of the walls.

-There are many medieval churches with richly arcaded façades and campaniles, some are as old as the eighth century.
+There are many medieval churches with richly arcaded façades and campaniles, and some of them are as old as the eighth century.
 Religion has always played a big part in local life.
-In the past, Lucca was the main stopover on the Pilgrimage route of Via Francigena.
+In the past, Lucca was the central stopover on the Pilgrimage route of Via Francigena.
 Therefore, plenty of money made its way to the building of churches in great architecture in Lucca.

-There are around 100 churches in Lucca from many important eras.
+There are around 100 churches in Lucca from many eras.
 It is impossible to visit all the churches during a short stay.
-One impressive church is for example, San Michele in Foro.
-Its façade built in the 13th century has a large series of sculptures and inlays.
+One impressive church is, for example, San Michele in Foro.
+Its façade built in the 13th century has a series of sculptures and inlays.

 Duomo di San Martino is famous for its tall columnar arcades and the fine campanile.
 Next to the cathedral is a beautiful bell tower.
 I can even see it from the walls.

 The third church I have taken a close look at is San Cristoforo.
-It is on the narrow Via Fillungo in the center.
+It is on the narrow street, Via Fillungo, in the center.
 That’s why I could not picture it properly.
 It serves as a memorial for those who lost lives in the wars.

 How to get there

-The railroad station is just outside the old town walls.
-There are no direct trains from Pisa airport to Lucca, but it is possible to transfer at Pisa central station.
-Lucca is also on the main Viareggio-Florence Santa Maria Novella line, so there is direct service at least hourly from both cities.
+- Train from Pisa central station goes to Lucca.
+Lucca is also on the main Viareggio-Florence Santa Maria Novella line, so there is direct service from both cities.